-The script by Frank Nugent and James Edward Grant plies the obvious battle of the sexes setup and guys being boys framework with a subplot of racial prejudice, cut-to-fit for the era and likely audience.
+The script by Frank Nugent and James Edward Grant plies the obvious battle of the sexes setup and guys-being-boys framework with a subplot of racial prejudice, cut-to-fit for the era and likely audience.
 Along with Wayne, and new Ford muses Marvin and Allen, are old hands Cesar Romero (oozing suave as the governor), Dorothy Lamour (back in a sarong: other than a cameo, she’d been offscreen for a decade), Marcel Dalio (doing his flustered Frenchman thing), Mike Mazurki (bored gendarme) and Dick Foran (a gift bit in the saloon brawl).
-Marvin is just there as a spirited comic foil (playing off Wayne to a tee, as he’d just done in The Comancheros and The Man Who Shot Liberty Valance) but Warden seems out of place, a filler role for plot purposes.
+Marvin is just there as a spirited comic foil, playing off Wayne to a tee, as he’d just done in The Comancheros and The Man Who Shot Liberty Valance.
+Only Warden seems out of place, a filler role for plot purposes.
 Wayne and Allen team well: 5’9″, with striking patrician features, she more than holds her own, standing up to the guff as well as Maureen O’Hara.

 The bygone horsing around kicks off with the swaying “Pupu A’o Ewa” a traditional Hawaiian song adapted as “Shells of Ewa”/”Pearly Shells” (sometimes mistakenly mentioned as “Tiny Bubbles”, Don Ho’s signature hit from three years later).
-Relaxing eye-candy locations on Kaua’i include Hanamaulu Bay and Wiamea Canyon.
+Relaxing eye-candy locations on Kauai include Hanamaulu Bay and Waimea Canyon.
 Ford brought the vacation in for $3,585,000.
-Domestic grosses came to $8,900,000, ranking it 33rd for the year.
+Domestic grosses came to $8,900,000, ranking a relaxed 33rd for the year.

 Wayne: “He never should have used me on that picture.
 He should’ve picked some young guy.
 It didn’t require much of him.
 All he had to be was a good-looking guy, and I wasn’t young enough.”
 Hell, Duke, maybe, but then how much fun would it have been?
 The breezy farce joined Wayne’s other broadly played, more successful comedy that year, McLintock!, a donnybrook in more familiar duds.